thelastpickle/cassandra-reaper/README.md

 Therefore, another Cassandra cluster with proper JMX settings will need to be created in order for Reaper to monitor a cluster.

-If you wish to use an existing Cassandra cluster on a seperate machine, instead of the provided containerized Cassandra, simply:
+If you wish to use an existing Cassandra backend on a separate machine, instead of the provided containerized Cassandra, simply:

-* Update `./docker-compose.yml`'s `reaper` and `reaper-setup` services to use a `command`s that match an existing Cassandra node's IP address.
+* Update `./docker-compose.yml`'s `reaper` and `reaper-setup` services to use `command`s that match an existing Cassandra node's IP address.
-* Run: `docker-compose run reaper-setup`.
+* Initialize the schema using: `docker-compose run reaper-setup`.
-* Run: `docker-compose up reaper`.
+* Run Reaper using: `docker-compose up reaper`.

 To shut everything down, run: